dreamersara/OpenContracts/docs/frontend/doc-data-query-optimizations.md

    - Materialized view fallback for summaries
    - Per-user caching with 5-minute TTL
    - Optimized prefetching to prevent N+1 queries
+   - Always prefetches `source_annotations` and `target_annotations` even when results are served from cache (to avoid GraphQL N+1 when nested edges are requested)

 ### Phase 3: GraphQL Integration